-TRU-OL Courses Delivered by SFU Permanent Residents of BC and Permanent Residents of Canada, Residing outside BC \$157.30 tuition per credit + \$74.28 course administration fee + texts + course materials Seniors (60 years +) No reduced fees TRU-OL Courses Delivered by UVic Permanent Residents of BC and Permanent Residents of Canada, Residing outside BC \$155.75 tuition per credit + \$37.13 course administration fee (varies by course) + texts + course materials Seniors No reduced fees International Students \$503.98 tuition per credit + \$37.13 course administration fee (varies by course) + texts + course materials Fees Payment - All fees are payable with course registrations and other requested services and are required to be paid to Thompson Rivers University in Canadian funds in the manner and by the dates prescribed.
-Cheques are to be drawn on Canadian financial institutions. - The board of Thompson Rivers University reserves the right to change tuition fees and the president of Thompson Rivers University reserves the right to change all other fees without prior notice. - In the event of any indebtedness to Thompson Rivers University, any fees paid are first applied to the removal of the debt. - No official transcripts, certificates, diplomas or degrees are issued to a student in debt to Thompson Rivers University except by the approval of the board, nor is the student permitted to repeat a registration, obtain a course extension or write an examination until all indebtedness is removed. - Yukon residents are subject to the same tuition fees as residents of British Columbia.
+TRU-OL Courses Delivered by SFU Permanent Residents of BC and Permanent Residents of Canada, Residing outside BC \$160.50 tuition per credit + \$75.76 course administration fee + texts + course materials Seniors (60 years +) No reduced fees International Students \$527.20 tuition per credit + \$75.76 course administration fee + texts + course materials - Fees are subject to change without notice. - The course administration fee is non-refundable when students cancel their registration or withdraw from a course. - For information on auditing courses, contact SFU.
+Refer to page 218 for contact information.
+TRU-OL Courses Delivered by UVic Permanent Residents of BC and Permanent Residents of Canada, Residing outside BC \$158.87 per credit (\$317.74 tuition per UVic fee unit) + \$37.87 course administration fee (varies by course) + texts + course materials Note: UVic courses are typically 1.5 units or 3.0 unit courses which are displayed as 3 credit and 6 credit courses when registering via TRU, Open Learning.
+Seniors No reduced fees International Students \$514.06 per credit (\$1,028.12 tuition per UVic fee unit) + \$37.87 course administration fee (varies by course) + texts + course materials - Fees are subject to change without notice. - The course administration fee is non-refundable when students cancel their registration or withdraw from a course. - For information on auditing courses, contact UVic.
+Refer to page 219 for contact information. - Fees listed do not apply to all courses.
+Refer to the TRU-OL website.
+Fees Payment • All fees are payable with course registrations and other requested services and are required to be paid to Thompson Rivers University in Canadian funds in the manner and by the dates prescribed.
+Cheques are to be drawn on Canadian financial institutions. • The board of Thompson Rivers University reserves the right to change tuition fees and the President of Thompson Rivers University reserves the right to change all other fees without prior notice. • In the event of any indebtedness to Thompson Rivers University, any fees paid are first applied to the removal of the debt. • No official transcripts, certificates, diplomas or degrees are issued to a student in debt to Thompson Rivers University except by the approval of the board, nor is the student permitted to repeat a registration, obtain a course extension or write an examination until all indebtedness is removed. • Yukon residents are subject to the same tuition fees as residents of British Columbia.

-International Students \$490.70 tuition per credit + \$74.28 course administration fee + texts + course materials - Fees are subject to change without notice. - The course administration fee is non-refundable when students cancel their registration or withdraw from a course. - For information on auditing courses, contact SFU.
-Refer to page 202 for contact information. - Fees are subject to change without notice. - The course administration fee is non-refundable when students cancel their registration or withdraw from a course. - For information on auditing courses, contact UVic.
-Refer to page 198 for contact information. - Fees listed do not apply to all courses.
-Refer to the TRU-OL website. - Note: 3 TRU-OL credits = 1.5 UVic units.
 Canadian Citizens Residing outside Canada Registering Online All students residing outside Canada pay the international tuition rate when they register online for TRU-OL courses.
 Canadian citizens and permanent residents of Canada (landed immigrants) will be reimbursed a portion of their tuition on submission of proof of Canadian citizenship.
 With the reimbursement, tuition paid is equal to tuition for permanent residents of Canada residing outside BC (non-BC Canadian).
 To apply for reimbursement, students are required to submit a request in writing to the TRU-OL Office of the Registrar, accompanied by a photocopy of their birth certificate, passport or citizenship certificate as proof of Canadian citizenship.
-Mail: TRU-OL Office of the Registrar Box 3010, 900 McGill Rd Kamloops, BC Canada V2C 5N3 Fax: 250.852.6405 Note: As an alternative, Canadian citizens and permanent residents of Canada (landed immigrants) residing outside Canada, may phone Student Services (250.852.7000) to register for courses and pay the fees applicable to Canadian citizens residing outside BC (verification of citizenship is required).
+Mail: TRU-OL Office of the Registrar 900 McGill Rd, Box 3010 Kamloops, BC Canada V2C 5N3 Fax: 250.852.6405 Note: As an alternative, Canadian citizens and permanent residents of Canada (landed immigrants) residing outside Canada, may phone Student Services (250.852.7000) to register for courses and pay the fees applicable to Canadian citizens residing outside BC (verification of citizenship is required).